EIN 13-2725416

 Program areas at Covenant House International

 See schedule o - transitional living program - rights of passage "rop"-transitional living program - rights of passage "rop"covenant House's transitional living programs, often referred to as "rights of passage or rop, are where young people take their boldest steps toward independence.
-Youth live in rop for up to 18-24 months, where they tap their potential and plan for the future.
+Youth live in rop for up to 18-24 months, where they tap into their potential and plan for the future.
 Our research shows that the longer a young person resides with us and takes advantage of our programs, the more likely they are to experience positive outcomes, including stable housing, gainful employment, and higher education.
 In our transitional living program, youth build basic life skills and financial literacy, participate in educational and vocational programs, seek employment with long-term advancement and career prospects, and work toward moving into their own safe and stable housing.
 Covenant House staff support each young person on their journey toward sustainable independence and a hope-filled future.
-In fiscal year 2022, our transitional living programs served 1,171 young people.
+In fiscal year 2023, our transitional living programs served 1,297 young people.

 Grants made by Covenant House International